- 24 January 2022

 The IMG CXT includes the Ray Acceleration Cluster (RAC) - a silicon block dedicated to ray tracing

 Thanks to a new GPU block called the Ray Acceleration Cluster (RAC), the PowerVR Photon architecture offers enhanced ray tracing performance and efficiency, that delivers a desktop-quality ray traced experience for mobile gamers and developers.

 Lastly, with our recently announced Catapult CPU family, we have unlocked the potential to create a full-Imagination computing platform – combining trusted, reliable and powerful IP in one game-changing heterogeneous solution.
 Our NNA IP offers enhanced multi-core scalability and flexibility, giving manufacturers fine-grained control over multiple parallel workloads.
-Our latest IMG Series4 NNA being 100 times faster than a GPU and 1,000 times faster than a CPU.
+Our latest IMG Series4 NNA is100 times faster than a GPU and 1,000 times faster than a CPU.

-Imagination has a strong pedigree in innovative gaming solutions, from the fondly remembered Dreamcast of 1999, that featured the NEC PowerVR2 architecture to the handheld PlayStation Vita running on the SGX543MP4+ GPU.
+Imagination has a strong pedigree in innovative gaming solutions, from the fondly remembered Dreamcast of 1999, which featured the NEC PowerVR2 architecture to the handheld PlayStation Vita running on the SGX543MP4+ GPU.
 Today, our new CXT IP unlocks an entirely new dimension to portable gaming being the first mobile solution to bring Level 4 ray tracing to the gaming market - more powerful and efficient than ever.